 pulpcore-worker@.servicefile for the pulpcore-worker processes which allows you to manage one or more workers.
 We recommend starting with the pulpcore-worker template and setting the variables according to the pulp_workers config variables documentation

-These services can then be started by running:
+These services can then be enabled & started by running the following, assuming you only want 2 workers:

 Users should configure HTTPS communication between clients and the reverse proxy that is in front of pulp services like pulpcore-api and pulpcore-content.
 The Pulp Installer provides three different options for configuring SSL certificates for nginx and httpd reverse proxies.